davidziegert/how-to/hypervisor/vsphere.md

 #### ESXi Shell and DCUI

-ESXi Shell and Direct Console User Interface (DCUI): , which provide direct access to the ESXi host’s command line interface.
+ESXi Shell and Direct Console User Interface (DCUI): Which provide direct access to the ESXi host’s command line interface.
 Limit access to these interfaces to authorized administrators only.
 Disable or restrict access to the ESXi Shell and DCUI when not needed for troubleshooting or maintenance.

 ### Firewall